-Lawyers provide legal assistance to people by helping them understand and navigate the legal system.
-All lawyers must earn a bachelor's degree followed by a Juris Doctor (J.D.) degree from an ABA accredited law school and obtain licensure in their practicing state by taking and passing a state bar exam.
-Prior to admission to law school an applicant typically must take the Law School Admissions Test (L.S.A.T.).
+A career as a lawyer includes providing legal assistance to people by helping them understand and navigate the legal system.
+All lawyers must earn a bachelor's degree followed by a Juris Doctor (J.D.) degree from an ABA-accredited law school and obtain licensure in their practicing state by taking and passing a state bar exam.
+Prior to admission to law school, an applicant typically must take the Law School Admissions Test (LSAT).
 Law school typically takes around three years to complete.
 Furthermore, during law school, many students are hired for paid or unpaid clerkships or internships, which help to prepare them for the practical aspects of law practice.
 After passing the bar exam and obtaining licensure, many graduates obtain positions in the private or public sector or for a non-profit law practice.
-An ideal lawyer candidate enjoys public speaking, and has a good grasp on analytic research and writing.
+An ideal lawyer candidate enjoys public speaking and has a good grasp on analytic research and writing.

 |Required Education||Juris Doctor (J.D.) degree|